Legend (2014 film): Casting

 Bollywood actress Sonal Chauhan was roped as one of the leading actress.
 Jagapathi Babu was cast as the antagonist in the film.
 Kalyani paired up with Jagapathi Babu as his wife.
 Anil Sunkara confirmed that Radhika Apte was the heroine.
 Hamsa Nandini appeared in a special song with Balakrishna.

 Filming

 The muhurtham ceremony of the film was held on 3 June 2013 in Hyderabad.
 The film was supposed to start its shoot in Dubai, but the production team decided to start off because Some permissions did not come through in time.
 The regular shooting of the film started in Ramoji Film City on 13 July 2013 at Hyderabad.
 The introduction scene of the hero was shot under the action choreography of Ram Laxman.
 A special car chase sequence of the film was shot in the deserts of Dubai and a song was canned on Balakrishna and Sonal Chauhan in this schedule.

 Release

 Legend was released worldwide on 28 March 2014 and was shown in 700 theaters across the state and over 1200 theaters worldwide.

+Critical reception

+Jeevi of Idlebrain.com rated the film three and one-fourth out of five, stating, "Plus points of the film are Bala Krishna’s ferocious performance (as Jai Dev) and powerful dialogues written by M Ratnam.
+On the flip side, there is a lot of bloodshed.
+On a whole, Legend is a feast for fans and will be liked by masses."
+A critic from The Times of India gave the film three out of five stars and wrote, "The music turns out to be a disappointment.
+It’s just not what do they say…thumping enough.
+There’s a surfeit of blood, action sequences and deafening punch dialogues.
+Simply put its Simha remade with bad music.
+How much you will enjoy it will be directly proportional to your love for Balayya."